 And then she saw that brick-colored shirt from Old Navy.
 She paused in disbelief.
 Don’t you know what THIS shirt is from!?
 Of course I do.
 How could I forget?

 But it’s just a shirt.
-A shirt that is faded and stained with dried deodorant and baked-in sweat.
-A shirt that I will never wear again.
+A shirt faded and stained with dried deodorant and baked-in sweat.
+A shirt I will never wear again.
 A shirt that I don’t need to keep for the memories it contains, because one look in my little girl’s eyes and the memories are all there.
 It’s just a shirt.

 But I haven’t thrown it out yet.